|

-your organization is it better to choose an all
+for your organization is it better to choose an

-select the best software in each class even if it
+or select the best software in each class even

 Security software tends to come in modules with